These fish cakes pair perfectly with a vegetable salad for a light summertime meal.

 - 1/8 tsp (0.5 mL) paprika

-Divide the fish into 6 even amounts and press into patties.
+Divide the fish into 6 equal amounts and press into patties.
 Chill patties for 30 minutes to 1 hour.

 Lightly spray a broiler pan and place fish cakes on broiler pan.
-Brush tops of fish burgers with additional barbecue sauce and cook for an additional 10 minutes.
+Brush tops of fish cakes with additional barbecue sauce and cook in preheated oven for an additional 10 minutes.